-Increased adoption of online services and technologies has given rise to a new and ever-expanding attack surface that few organizations are prepared to defend.
+Increasing adoption of cloud, SaaS and third party vendors’ services and technologies has given rise to a new and ever-expanding external attack surface that few organizations are prepared to defend.

 What is an External Attack Surface?

 An external attack surface refers to the sum of all the different points, where an unauthorized user or malicious actor can potentially gain access to, or breach a network, system, software, or digital platform. your organization’s external attack surface includes all the your known and unknown internet facing assets as well as their digital supply chains.

 When it comes to information security, the dominant strategy has been an in-depth defense of the perimeter by firewalls and internal networks.
 But what if the threat actors are not looking to breach this perimeter?
 Assets hosted outside of an organization’s firewall present a growing challenge to security teams.
 Assets deployed beyond this edge represent an external attack surface that can be used to target your organization.